 16. You Can Finally Use Calculator on an iPad

-Even though you can perform basic calculations on iPad using Spotlight, Siri, or Shortcuts, there is no official Calculator app on iPadOS 17 and earlier like there is for iOS and macOS.
+Even though you could perform basic calculations on iPad using Spotlight, Siri, or Shortcuts, there was no official Calculator app on iPadOS 17 and earlier like there is for iOS and macOS.
 With iPadOS 18, you finally get a feature-filled Apple Calculator, something we've been waiting for for over 14 years.

-It's exactly like the upgraded Calculator app on iOS 18 and macOS 15 Sequoia.
+It's exactly like the upgraded Calculator app on iOS 18 and macOS Sequoia 15.
 However, the iPad version is larger, and you can use an Apple Pencil with it (which really comes in handy with Math Notes).

 You also benefit from the iPad's Split View, Slide Over, and Stage Manager multitasking views, which allow you to work on calculations while referencing other things, like a spreadsheet in Numbers or homework in Notes.